numpy/numpy/doc/source/user/quickstart.rst

 NumPy's main object is the homogeneous multidimensional array.
-It is a table of elements (usually numbers), all of the same type, indexed by a tuple of positive integers.
+It is a table of elements (usually numbers), all of the same type, indexed by a tuple of non-negative integers.
 In NumPy dimensions are called *axes*.

 For example, the coordinates of a point in 3D space ``[1, 2, 1]`` has one axis.
 That axis has 3 elements in it, so we say it has a length